 “Once you sample what’s been sitting in that lead service line I think that gives a better idea of what the exposure to lead actually is,” Oswald said.

-It’s definetly a little more complicated process for municipalities and residents who take the samples.
+It’s definitely a little more complicated process for municipalities and residents who take the samples.

 “You get three people coming up to the tap to do the test and you get them doing it three different way, said Bonnifer Ballard, who heads the Michigan section of the American Water Works Association.